 James is a Public Engagement Coordinator for WaMPS.
 He helps to coordinate and facilitate public outreach events to help spread the enjoyment of science and encourage the next generation of science all-stars.
 James is a 3rd year graduate student who enjoys playing guitar, traveling, and skiing, and is passionate about all things space and science.
 His research in nuclear astrophysics at FRIB hopes to help explain the origin of the elements and improve current detector design.

 Carissa is the Vice-President of WaMPS, and she organizes WaMPS’s meet the speaker events and provides extra supports the other officers.
 She is a fourth-year graduate student, who enjoys working out, reading, and traveling.
 Her research area is within physics education research, and she is investigating how and why self-efficacy, or one’s confidence in their abilities to execute a task, changes over time.

 Ian is the Treasurer of WaMPS, and he manages the budget and provides reimbursements for WaMPS-related expenses.
 He is a second-year graduate student who enjoys coaching his undergraduate debate team, working out, and traveling.
 His research area is experimental condensed matter physics, and he is investigating novel vacancy centers in diamond for implementation as qubits.

 Georgia Votta (she/her)

-Carissa Myers (she/her) Carissa is one of the Mentoring Coordinators of WaMPS, and runs the mentoring programs for WaMPS during the summer, fall, and spring semesters.
+Georgia is one of the Mentoring Coordinators of WaMPS, and runs the mentoring programs for WaMPS during the summer, fall, and spring semesters.
 She enjoys baking, biking, exercising, and playing the trumpet in her free time.
 She is a second-year physics graduate student in experimental nuclear physics, and specifically studies the properties of neutron-unbound nuclei.